 Are you tired of always visiting the same places and you’re ready to discover some true hidden gems in Belgium?
 I am here to help you!
 When the lockdown in Belgium started to ease up and we were allowed to go out and explore I made it my mission to discover my own country.
 And damn… I found some truly amazing places that completely blew me away.

-From majestic castles, to secluded cabins and beautiful architecture, this post will cover all of the hidden gems in Belgium that I discovered during those weeks.
+From majestic castles, to secluded cabins and beautiful architecture, this post will cover all of the hidden gems and most unique places in Belgium that I discovered during those weeks.

 Belgium might be a pretty small country but it has so much more to offer than most people think.
 It’s more than the canals in Bruges and eating waffles in Brussels.
 And while those cities are world famous for a good reason I also want you to get to know a different side of my country!

-12 Hidden Gems In Belgium You Have To See To Believe
+26 Hidden Gems and Unique Places In Belgium You Have To See To Believe

 Zimmer Tower – Lier